Frequently Asked Questions

 Can’t We Just Split Everything Down the Middle?
 50/50?

 Maybe.
 Depending on what assets and debts you have, you may be able to split everything down the middle.
 Georgia is an Equitable Distribution state, which basically means the division is based on fairness.
-“Fair” might be 50/50 or some other make up depending on several factors.
+“Fair” might be 50/50 or some other amount depending on several factors.
 I encourage you to do some research on this aspect of divorce in Georgia.
 Here’s one helpful article (but there’s lots more out there): https://www.justia.com/family/divorce/docs/equitable-distribution-faq.html

 What About the Kids?